-- 4. To associate the project device and module to the physical device and module: - 1.
-Drag-and-drop Device_1 from Available to the physical device (750-354).
+4. To associate the project device and module to the physical device and module:

-Discovered Devices and Modules Physical to Project Device Associations Physical Devices and Modules Project Devices and Modules Project Devices and Modules Device_1 ↓ 750-5xx / 750-15xx (8b out ↑ 750-4xx / 750-14xx (8b in) New Device Discovered Devices and Modules Physical to Project Device Asso Physical Devices and Modules Project Devices and Modules Project Devices and Modules 750-354 750-5xx / 750-15xx (8b out) ↑1 750-4xx / 750-14xx (8b in) Device_1 Module_1 Selected Device Details 0 Vendor ID Revision Number Device Description Use drag-and-drop to define Associated Configurations.
-Ok Cancel
+Discovered Devices and Modules Physical to Project Device Associations Physical Devices and Modules Project Devices and Modules Project Devices and Modules ↓ 750-5xx / 750-15xx (8b out ↑ 750-4xx / 750-14xx (8b in) New Device Discovered Devices and Modules Physical to Project Device As Physical Devices and Modules Project Devices and Modules Project Devices and Modules Device_1 Module_1 1 750-4xx / 750-14xx (8b in) Selected Device Details 0 Vendor ID Revision Number Device Description Use drag-and-drop to define Associated Configurations Ok Cancel

-2. Drag-and-drop Module 1 from Available to the physical module (750-5xx).
+2. Drag-and-drop Module_1 from Available to the physical module (750-5xx).